davek184/fc980c-controller/README.md

 * Added USB Molex EZ-Mate connector
 * Added RGB Underglow support (Norbauer Heavy-9 is the only case I know of that could take advantage of this)
 * Added MegaMan logo
-* Altered Boot0 so it can be shorted with tweasers for those who don't want to solder a switch
+* Altered Boot0 so it can be shorted with tweezers for those who don't want to solder a switch
 * Altered ISP header

 ## Firmware